 Anticipation is an athletic attribute that often gets described as one of the mythical “intangibles” that can’t be coached, that players are seemingly born with.
 But in reality, it’s the result of players and coaches thinking a couple of steps ahead of the game, deciding what is likely to happen and how that will impact the game.
 They anticipate what will happen because they’ve played out the scenarios mentally in their head or physically in practice so they recognize the next step.

 The same is true with athletic programs and their ability to anticipate the needs of their fans and athletes.
 A perfect case in point: Hardin-Simmons.
 Chad Grubbs, Director of Athletic Communications, and his program have been able to use technology to continually elevate and grow their communications as expectations have increased.
 We caught up with Chad to better understand what aspects of technology he finds important for his program.
+Watch the video or read the interview below.

 What are the goals for your program and how do you measure success?